 Figure 7 and 8.
-(Left) Park needs of communities with red indicating high park need and green indicating low park need.
-(Right) Locations of park space, green space, and open space across LA County.
-Source: Los Angeles County Dept. Parks and Recreation, Parks Needs Assessment, 2016
+(Top) Park needs of communities with red indicating high park need and green indicating low park need.
+(Bottom) Locations of park space, green space, and open space across LA County.
+Source: Los Angeles Countywide Comprehensive Parks & Recreation Needs Assessment (PNA) Final Report, May 2016

-The Los Angeles County Department of Public Health compiled a "Health Profile" for cities and communities across Los Angeles County.
-These Community Health Profiles use 2018 census data to provide data points on determinants of health - both social and economic conditions - that together influence the health of the community.
 There are community health summaries for most of the communities in the ULAR Watershed Area.
 The Watershed Coordinators have summarized the data provided in these health profiles that are available for the communities within the ULAR Watershed Area (Appendix V).
 The health profiles offer insight into who lives in these communities, what investment, or lack thereof, has looked like historically, and in turn will help the ULAR Watershed Coordinator team identify priorities and help attune projects to align with community needs.
 Effective engagement strategies differ by area and need to be tailored based on the community in which we are working.